Hamas says it's studying Gaza cease-fire proposal, but appears to rule out key provisions

 Both Barghouti and Saadat were convicted of involvement in fatal attacks during the second Palestinian uprising against Israel’s occupation a generation ago.

 Alluding to additional points of dispute, Hamdan also said that Israel is carving out a buffer zone on the Gaza side of the border.
-Israel has not acknowledged such plans officially, but satellite photos show new demolition along a 1-kilometer-wide (0.6-mile-wide) path along the border between Israel and the enclave.
+Israel has not acknowledged such plans officially, but satellite photos show new demolition in a 1-kilometer-wide (0.6-mile-wide) swath within Gaza along the border with Israel.

 As the war nears the four-month mark, fighting continued in the southern city of Khan Younis.
 The Israeli military said Friday that its efforts focused on fighters, weapons and infrastructure in the city, a key target of Israel’s ground offensive in recent weeks.